Absolute (philosophy): Criticism

 Søren Kierkegaard critiqued the concept of the Absolute from an existential perspective, arguing that absolute knowledge undermines the importance of personal faith and subjective commitment.
 For Kierkegaard, truth is subjectivity rather than an abstract absolute.
 Friedrich Nietzsche challenged the notion of an Absolute by declaring the "death of God," which symbolized the end of objective moral truths derived from a metaphysical absolute.
 Nietzsche emphasized the need for human beings to create their own values.

-Contemporary

-In modern philosophical and theological discourse, process theology views the Absolute as a dynamic, evolving reality, while postmodernism questions the validity of absolutes, emphasizing pluralism and relativism.
-These approaches challenge traditional notions of the Absolute, suggesting a more fluid and evolving understanding of ultimate reality.